 Giftbit is a program designed to automatically send gift cards to the contacts on a database.
 Additionally, you can monitor the results of a campaign to draw conclusions and better segment future campaigns.

-FAQ about customer loyalty
+FAQ about customer loyalty and retention

 What is the difference between customer satisfaction and customer loyalty?